 In fact, the DOL states: “Employers who have willfully violated the law may be subject to criminal penalties, including fines and imprisonment.”

-One restaurant owner in New York was ordered to pay $478,000, and another one in Chicago was found liable for $339,418 in back wages and damages.
-In both cases, the owners were found personally responsible for “willfully” underpaying employees.
+For example, one restaurant owner in Chicago was found liable for $339,418 in back wages and damages.
+The owner was deemed personally responsible for “willfully” underpaying employees as a verdict in this case.

 Because the burden of proof for FLSA compliance lies with the employer, not the employee, it’s vital for businesses to maintain accurate records related to hours worked and wages paid.